Finding a Top Financial Advisor Firm in Arlington, Virginia

 Omega Wealth Management

-The final firm on our list is Omega Wealth Management.
+The second firm on our list is Omega Wealth Management.
 The firm's team includes certified financial planners (CFPs) and certified financial transitionists (CeFTs), a designation that requires five years of face-to-face client service experience.
 Advisors hold a handful of other certifications too.

 The firm offers services to individuals both with and without a high net worth.
 It does not serve other institutional clients and it does not specify a set account minimum.
 This is a fee-only firm, as it does not earn compensation in ways other than the fees its clients pay.
 Omega provides non-advisory consulting services to clients on topics like business successions, for which it will earn separate compensation.